Skip to content

 • Negotiation and conflict management: The ability to manage any conflicts that arise within a project so that an agreement can be made.

-It’s useless planning and directing a project on paper.
+It’s useless to plan and direct a project on paper.
 What you’ll experience is siloed teams and information, a lack of communication and no centralised environment in which to chart your work and progress.

 A simple Google Docs account can take a massive step away from the inefficiencies of paper - or even unconnected Microsoft Office applications.
 Employees within a project need real-time access to data and information.

-Luckily, software provides.
-On the market now, there are countless project management software applications for public sector organisations to choose from.
-Here’s a list of top picks:
+Luckily, there are countless project management software applications for public sector organisations to choose from.
+Here are a list of top picks:

 • Basecamp: With this simple interface you can track projects, share data, schedule events and communicate with your colleagues.